 This example is meant to demonstrate how the same situation can bring about either kind of sorrow.
 One sorrow comes from God, and the other from Satan.
 Which we choose to experience is up to us.
 Ask yourself which sorrow was really and truly easier to experience.
 Bonnie is still suffering from the results of her sorrow.
 Francine let her’s go early on and it is a thing of the past.
 Bonnie has restricted herself a little by cutting off an opportunity for a friendship, limiting her ability to have a clean reputation, is harboring resentments, and justifying her destructive behavior.
 Each time Bonnie chooses to experience worldly sorrow, she will go through more of the same.
 Each time Francine chooses to go through godly sorrow, she will experience more of the same for her as well.
 She will have a clear conscience, better reputation, more confidence with those around her, and with the Lord.

-Do both women suffer for the sin when they commit sin in their lives?
+Do both women suffer for the sins or mistakes they commit in their lives?
 Of course they do.
 But the outcome of that sorrow takes them in opposite directions.
 Look at the picture at the top of this article.
 On the left are people who have rejected the truth and embraced a life of selfishness and self indulgence.
 They have become ultimately prepossessed with their own wants, and are now willing to kill to take what they want, and when offended, are willing to kill for the offense.
 Satan’s “virtues” of hate, pride, greed, and revenge have become their ruling passions.

 On the right are some people who have been like the people on the left, but decided that they weren’t happy that way, so they are burying their weapons of war, and they made a covenant with God to never kill again.
 Rather than kill, they suffered themselves to be killed in cold blood so they could face their maker with a clean conscience and a pure heart.
-These are the people of anti-Nephi-Lehi in the Book of Mormon.
-Their lives were ruled by Christ-like virtues of meekness, patience, forgiveness, inner peace, and love for one another.
-They went from one set of virtues to the other by choosing to experience a different kind of sorrow.
+These are the people of Anti-Nephi-Lehi in the Book of Mormon.
+Their lives were ruled by Christlike virtues of meekness, patience, forgiveness, inner peace, and love for one another.
+They went from one set of values to the other by choosing to experience a different kind of sorrow.

 As long as someone has not sinned away the ability of the Holy Ghost to touch their hearts, anyone can repent and be converted.
 All of us have to suffer for the sins we commit, but the beauty of the atonement is that we will only have to suffer for part of the sin, not all of it.
 Christ has already paid for the sin, we only have to suffer enough for him to see that we are truly sorry for our sin.
 When he forgives us we are free from the guilt and pain of what we have done.
 Does that free us of all consequences of our sins?
 No, it does not.
-If I smoke today, and quit five years from now, my quitting does not erase the damage I have done to myself during the years of smoking.
+If I smoke today, and quit five years from now, my quitting does not erase the damage I have done to myself during my years of smoking.
 I may still get cancer.
 But I can live with the consequences of my actions if I know I have been forgiven for my sins.

 The Lord wants us to have joy in this life AND in the world to come.
 We can gain peace and happiness in this life by learning to be humble and obedient to the Lord’s requirements for our forgiveness.
 There is no need for us to suffer the spiritual consequences of unrepented sins.
-There may be darkness and suffering tonight, but there is joy and light in the morning if we seek the Lord in all our ways, all our days.
+There may be darkness and suffering tonight, but there is joy and light in the morning, if we seek the Lord in all our ways, all our days.